terermike/alx-backend-python/README.md

 All of the following directories are projects done during the studies:

 Project name	Description
-0x00-python_variable_annotations	Understanding Python notations, how to use type notations to specify function signatures and variable types, Duck typing nad validating code with mypy.
+python_variable_annotations	Understanding Python notations, how to use type notations to specify function signatures and variable types, Duck typing nad validating code with mypy.